 Percentage of international students

 Just over 11 per cent of undergraduates (around 1,300 students) are from overseas (outside the EU), representing more than 65 countries, meaning you will meet a wide variety of people from all over the world while studying.

 To make education accessible to students of all abilities, Cambridge provides generous financial support including loans, grants and bursaries.

-Apply to Cambridge
+Apply to the University of Cambridge

 Are you interested in applying to study at Cambridge?
 Arrange a free consultation today at your nearest SI-UK India office.